 Over the past fifteen years, regional, industrial cluster development has gained popularity as a vital economic development strategy to boost competitiveness in a globalizing economy.
 Moreover, many policy makers and academicians see industrial cluster analysis as the ultimate policy panacea.
 On the other hand, while many postulate that networking is necessary to success, research has shown cases where owners of small firms do not actively engage in networking activities.
+Reasons for lack of networking include lack of growth aspirations as well as a reluctance to network, arising from the entrepreneur's need for independence (vom Hofe & Chen 2006).
 In this study, we examined how SMEs of the mature Furniture Industry in Attiki (Greece) are combating this challenge, in order to survive and become more competitive.
 We proved the existence of a correlation between problems, investment decisions and benefits and the commitment to cluster creation.
 As this is a single industry sector study, generalizations are limited.
 Some conclusions can be drawn for managers of SMEs and entrepreneurs, particularly in this industry, as well as policy makers in a more general aspect.